A HIDDEN HISTORY:

-[I was born on the] 12th of March 1965.
-From when I was young, I've been...
-I've shown much interest in caring for people.
-And I knew that right from when I was in secondary school, I’ve been determined that oh, “I would like to be a nurse.”
-You know, we were not too far from [the] hospital, so each time we see the nurses in and out, because the compound is just near the hospital.
-So when I look at them, the way they walk, the way they talk, or when I have cause to go to the hospital environment, I want to be one of like one of these.
-So it's a profession that I have passion for.
-As much as I try my best to encourage [choosing nursing]."
+"From when I was young, I've shown a lot of interest in caring for people.
+From when I was in secondary school, I’ve been determined that I would like to be a nurse.
+We were not too far from [the] hospital, so each time we [would] see the nurses in and out, because the compound is just near the hospital.
+So when I look at them, the way they walk, the way they talk, or when I have cause to go to the hospital environment, I wanted to be one of like one of them.
+It was a profession that I had passion for.
+As much as I can, I try my best to encourage [choosing nursing]."

 "I started nursing in Nigeria, way back in ‘86.
 I did my midwifery first.
 I entered the school of midwifery in September 1986 and I finished in 1988.
 After which, I worked for six months in a private hospital.
 I went for general nursing in University of Benin Teaching Hospital in March ‘89, and I finished in September 1990.
 I've been full time now since January 1991."